Containers on Polaris

 export APPTAINERENV_LD_LIBRARY_PATH="$CRAY_LD_LIBRARY_PATH:$LD_LIBRARY_PATH:$ADDITIONAL_PATH"

-Set the number of ranks per node spread as per your scaling requirements
+Set the number of ranks per node spread as per your scaling requirements:

 # MPI example w/ 16 MPI ranks per node spread evenly across cores